How to Explain Gaps in Employment

 Whatever your current situation, perhaps the most valuable thing you can do for yourself is to think through, outline and PRACTICE discussing your gap before interview day.

-While practicing can feel awkward, we’ve seen time and again how practice has helped candidates from all sorts of complicated backgrounds to ace their interviews and land jobs.
+While practicing can feel awkward, we’ve seen time and again how the practice has helped candidates from all sorts of complicated backgrounds to ace their interviews and land jobs.

 Having a comfort level with what you are going to say beforehand will not only boost your confidence, it will also raise your level of positivity.